 Our next goal was to visualize the common coactivation pattern of the resulting zones and regions we identified in our parcellation analysis.
 At a broad scale, the SMA zone and pre-SMA/dACC zone showed similar coactivation with the rest of the brain, while mPFC showed a different pattern of coactivation (Figure 3).
 Both SMA and pre-SMA/dACC coactivated with the insula, precuneus, large sections of parietal cortex, and lateral prefrontal cortex, while mPFC primarily coactivated with other members of the ‘default mode network’, including posterior cingulate cortex and the hippocampus.
 Although both pre-SMA/dACC coactivate with the thalamus and the basal ganglia, SMA did so to a greater extent while pre-SMA/dACC coactivated with more anterior aspects of both the insula and lateral prefrontal cortex.

 Figure 3.
 Coactivation of the three mFC zones with the rest of the brain.
-SMA (blue) coactivated primarly with lateral motor cortices. but also showed strong coactivation with posterior insula and operculum as well as the cerebellum; pre-SMA/dACC (red) coactivated the frontoparietal control network; and mPFC (green) showed a distinctly different pattern, coactivating with regions in default network, such as posterior cingulate and temporal cortices.
+SMA (blue) coactivated primarly with lateral motor cortices. but also showed strong coactivation with posterior insula and operculum as well as the cerebellum; pre-SMA/dACC (red) coactivated with the frontoparietal control network; and mPFC (green) showed a distinctly different pattern, coactivating with regions in default network, such as posterior cingulate and temporal cortices.

 Figure 4.
 Coactivation of nine mFC clusters to selected regions across the rest of the brain.
 Coactivation between each mFC cluster and 34 regions across the brain was calculated and the 3 whole-brain ROIs with highest coactivation were selected for each region.
 Darker colors represent greater coactivation between a pair of regions. daInsula: dorsal anterior Insula; dSomatosensory: dorsal somatosensory cortex; dMotor: dorsal motor cortex; vMotor: ventral motor strip; TPJ: tempo-parietal junction; IFG (L): left inferior frontal gyrus; lpOFC: lateral posterior OFC; IFJ: inferior frontal junction; IPL: Inferior parietal lobule.
 All regions except IFG are bilateral, and the center of mass reflects the right side of the brain.